nicolas-ivanov/Seq2Seq_Upgrade_TensorFlow/README.md

 Status | Meaning
 ------------- | -------------
-Feature Working  | Tested and Should Work as Documented Under Testing  | May Not Work or Produce Desired Result
+Feature Working  | Tested and Should Work as Documented Under Testing  | May Not Work or Produce Undesired Result

 ##Different RNN Layers on Multiple GPU's